GeoRecords Terms & Conditions

 The BGS reserve the right not to supply goods to purchasers who have previously defaulted on payment, or where there is reasonable evidence that a fraudulent credit card payment may be involved.
 Please note; Customers paying by invoice will be credit checked for the purpose of setting up an invoice account.

 Value Added Tax (VAT) will be charged in accordance with current regulations.

 The charges for obtaining copies of records are detailed on this website.
-There is a minimum charge of £30+VAT on all orders to reflect our minimum administration costs.

 Records ordered through this website will be dispatched using your requested method, options being: prints/photocopies by standard post/special delivery/faxing, or digital files (secure PDF format) by e-mail (if file size allows) or on CD by post.
 Records will normally be dispatched within 10 working days from receipt of the order.
 However, a special 24 hour Premium delivery can be requested at an additional charge, details of which can be found on this website.

 On top of these quoted dispatch times, please allow five days for postage in the UK, seven days in the EU and up to 30 days elsewhere.
-If your order is delayed beyond this time, please contact the Central Enquiries Desk immediately (contact details below).
+If your order is delayed beyond this time, please contact the BGS Enquiries Service immediately (contact details below).
 Standard Postal Delivery charges are included in the price of the records.
 You will only be charged the amount quoted.
 If you require special delivery arrangements to be made, please contact us before placing your order.

 Lost, damaged or incorrectly supplied goods